Server-Side Tracking

 ]

-}Notice the user_data fields are hashed (SHA-256).
-Facebook uses these identifiers to match conversions to user profiles, which improves Event Match Quality and campaign optimization.
+}The user_data fields are hashed (SHA-256).
+Meta uses these identifiers to match conversions to user profiles and improve Event Match Quality.

 Matching Conversions Across Systems

-For server-side tracking to work, ad platforms need identifiers that connect server-side conversions to the users who clicked your ads.
+Ad platforms need identifiers to connect server-side conversions to users who clicked your ads.

 |---|---|---|

 Send multiple identifiers to maximize match rates.
-Facebook uses these values to calculate Event Match Quality—higher match quality means better ad targeting and optimization.
+Meta uses these to calculate Event Match Quality.
+Higher match quality improves targeting and optimization.

 Advantages

-Reliability — Server-to-server communication doesn't fail silently.
+Reliability: Server-to-server communication does not fail silently.
 Failed requests trigger retries and error notifications.

-Ad blocker immunity — Browser extensions can't see or block server-to-server API calls.
+Ad blocker immunity: Browser extensions cannot see or block server-to-server API calls.

-Privacy compliance — Process and anonymize data server-side before sending to ad platforms.
-Full control over what data you share.
+Privacy control: Process and anonymize data before sending to ad platforms.
+You decide what data to share.

-Cross-device tracking — Less reliant on cookies.
-Use customer IDs and hashed email addresses to track users across devices.
+Cross-device tracking: Use customer IDs and hashed email to track users across devices without cookie dependency.

 Challenges

-Implementation complexity — Requires backend development to transform your data format into Conversion API format, hash personal information, and handle API authentication.
+Development required: Backend work is needed to transform data to the Conversion API format, hash personal information, and handle authentication.

-Ongoing maintenance — APIs change.
-Monitor for deprecation notices and update your integration when platforms release new versions.
+API maintenance: Monitor for deprecation notices and update integrations when platforms release new versions.

-Infrastructure requirements — Server-side tracking requires server capacity to handle API requests, retry logic, and error logging.
+Infrastructure: Server-side tracking requires capacity to handle API requests, retries, and error logging.

-Risk of incorrect data — Sending malformed data or wrong event parameters can degrade campaign performance.
-Test thoroughly before deploying.
+Data quality risk: Malformed data or wrong event parameters can degrade campaign performance.
+Test before deploying to live campaigns.

 Why Use AnyTrack for Server-Side Tracking

-- Automatic data transformation — Converts your conversion data to match each platform's Conversion API format (Facebook CAPI, Google Ads API, TikTok Events API, etc.)
+- Data transformation: Converts conversions to match each platform's Conversion API format (Meta, Google Ads, TikTok, etc.)

-fbp,fbc,gclid) and first-party data (email, phone) throughout the customer journey - Hashing & normalization — Automatically hashes personal data and normalizes formats to maximize Event Match Quality
+fbp,fbc,gclid) and first-party data (email, phone) - Hashing and normalization: Automatically hashes personal data to maximize Event Match Quality

-- API management — Handles authentication, retries, error logging, and API version updates
+- API management: Handles authentication, retries, error logging, and version updates

-- Shopify stores: Automatic purchase tracking via Conversion API
+- Shopify: Automatic purchase tracking via Conversion API

-- Affiliate networks: Server-side conversion tracking via postback URLs
+- Affiliate networks: Server-side tracking via postback URL

-- Custom checkouts: Webhook integration sends conversions directly to AnyTrack
+- Custom checkouts: Webhooks send conversions directly to AnyTrack

-AnyTrack acts as the connector between your website, your backend systems, and ad platform Conversion APIs—handling all the technical orchestration so you can focus on campaign optimization.
+AnyTrack connects your website, backend systems, and ad platform APIs, handling all orchestration so you focus on optimization.

 Server-Side Tracking Best Practices